tdwg/ac/code/build_subtype_cv/termlist-header.md

 ### 2.1 Relationship of value types to property terms

-In accordance with [the Audubon Core Term List document](http://rs.tdwg.org/ac/doc/termlist/), unabbreviated term IRIs SHOULD be used as values of the property `ac:subtype`.
+In accordance with [the Audiovisual Core Term List document](http://rs.tdwg.org/ac/doc/termlist/), unabbreviated term IRIs SHOULD be used as values of the property `ac:subtype`.
 Controlled value strings SHOULD be used as values of the property `ac:subtypeLiteral`.

 ### 2.2 Relationship between values of ac:subtypeLiteral and ac:subtype